 It was such an interesting show of devotion and tradition.
 Romblomanons consider the practice as a thanksgiving as well for life’s bounty and prosperity.

-More Biniray Festival photos at the Facebook Page.
+More Biniray Festival photos on the Facebook Page.